rdiptan/ChestInsight/README.md

 # ChestInsight
 ### Smart Chest Xray Analysis and Report Generation

-This project aims to provide a smart solution for chest x-ray analysis and report generation.
-The project is divided into series of steps including dicom image anonymization, image annotation, image enhancement and report generation.
+Welcome to ChestInsight repository.
+ChestInsight is an open-source software project developed to provide a smart solution for chest x-ray analysis and report generation.
+ChestInsight has features like dicom image anonymization, image annotation, image enhancement and report generation.
 The report generation part includes natural language processing and deep learning techniques adopted from [rgrg](https://github.com/ttanida/rgrg).

 ### Installation
 Clone the repository: